-(f) Nanping LiJiashan Forestry Co., Ltd. ("LiJiashan")
+(f) Nanping Lijiashan Forestry Co., Ltd. ("Lijiashan")

-LiJiashan, according to the approval issued by Nanping State Tax Bureau dated 5 May 2014, has obtained full tax exemption for income tax from Pucheng tax authority for income derived from cultivation of agricultural products up to 31 December 2014.
+Lijiashan, according to the approval issued by Pucheng State Tax Bureau dated 5 May 2014, has obtained full tax exemption for income tax from Pucheng tax authority for income derived from cultivation of agricultural products up to 31 December 2014.
+The full tax exemption has been renewed to 31 December 2015.